ccac-data-analytics/ccac-data-analytics.github.io/docs/curriculum/index.md

 *  [DAT 202 Advanced Analytic Methods](dat202.html) - 3 credits
 *  [DAT 281 Project in Data Analytics](dat281.html) - 3 credits
 *  [DAT 280 Fundamentals of Machine Learning](dat280.html) - 3 credits

+Note: the DAT faculty does not endorse the omission of the serial comma in lists, but it is College policy that serial commas are not to be used in our catalog.
+We have left them out of the above courses so that what is here will match the 2021 catalog as closely as possible.